FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_commit/readme.md

    Commit RPC request.
 Then only failed devices will be rollbacked.

 !!!
-There is a flag for skipping unreachable nodes at the time of commit RPC is sent.
-If "skip-unreachable-nodes" is set to True, nodes that are not reachable will be skipped and others will be configured.
-Default value is false.
+The 'skip-unreachable-nodes' flag controls whether unreachable nodes are skipped when the RPC commit is sent.
+If set to 'true', nodes that are not reachable are skipped and others are configured.
+The default value is 'false'.
 !!!

 ![RPC commit](RPC_commit-RPC_commit.svg)